 Advocacy & Policy

-RR strives to promote Syrian issues within the British landscape through work on policy and media.
+In furtherance of the above work, RR strives to raise awareness on issues related to refugees and other immigrants within the British landscape through work on policy and media.

 ■ Closure of Syrians' bank accounts